-Prostate cancer is not generally well understood, yet each year in the UK over 47,000 men are diagnosed with the disease.
+Prostate cancer is not generally well understood, yet each year in the UK over 52,000 men are diagnosed with the disease (2018 stats-Cancer Research UK).
 In its early stages the cancer can develop quietly without obvious symptoms, and even changes such as difficulty or discomfort in passing water may be wrongly assumed to be simply the ageing process.
 Although there have been huge advances in the medical care and treatment of prostate cancer there is still no national screening programme, although cancer charities such as PCaSO (Prostate Cancer Support Organisation) and Tackle (National Federation of Prostate Cancer Support Groups) do lobby for national screening.
 Finding cancer early greatly increases the chance of a cure, whereas late diagnosis can limit the treatment options to containing the growth of the cancer.

-The PSA (prostate specific antigen) blood test currently serves as the best indicator of prostate problems that may include cancer, and this booklet describes the PSA process.
+The PSA (prostate specific antigen) blood test currently serves as the best indicator of prostate problems that may include cancer, and this booklet describes the PSA test.
 It also describes the 'patient pathways' in dealing with prostate cancer through diagnosis, treatment and dealing with any side effects of treatment.
 Although some treatments such as surgery and radiotherapy have been used for a long time, diagnosis and treatments for prostate cancer are still being refined and improved.
 Research continues with emerging new developments through trials that go through several stages and this booklet also mentions some of these.
-Although all men are at risk of prostate cancer, a healthy lifestyle including mediterranean diet and physical activity and suitable exercise can help the body's general resistance to the disease and, where cancer is diagnosed, may also aid in fighting the cancer's growth.
+Although all men are potentially at risk of prostate cancer, a healthy lifestyle including the Mediterranean diet, physical activity and suitable exercise can help the body's general resistance to the disease and, where cancer is diagnosed, may also aid in fighting the cancer's growth.
+See PCaSO booklet Healthy Living - Reduce your risk of Cancer.